wlsong/PyLipID/README.md

 ## Thanks for reading to the end, much respect!
 Writing scripts is about fixing one bug after another.

-*Nothing in life is promised except death. -- Kayne West*

 Be brave, be real and keep going, homie!
 ![Github Logo](https://github.com/wlsong/wlsong/blob/master/resources/dino.gif)